Luke Matheson (footballer)

 Luke Alexander Matheson (born 3 October 2002) is an English professional footballer who plays as a defender for club Macclesfield.

 A product of the youth team at Rochdale, he made his first team debut at the age of 15 and became the club's youngest ever player.
 At the age of 16 he scored an equaliser against Manchester United in an EFL Cup game at Old Trafford to take the game to a penalty shootout.
-He earned a move to Premier League side Wolverhampton Wanderers, and has since spent time on loan back with Rochdale and then further spells at Ipswich Town, Hamilton Academical and Scunthorpe United.
+He earned a move to Premier League side Wolverhampton Wanderers, and was loaned to Rochdale and then Ipswich Town, Hamilton Academical and Scunthorpe United.
 In 2023, he left Wolves without making a senior appearance and moved to Bolton Wanderers.
+At Bolton, he made seven appearances, all in cup competitions, and scored once, while being loaned to Bohemians and Alfreton Town.
 He is a former England U17 and England U18 international with a combined total of six caps.

 Club career

 Rochdale

 Matheson was born in Fallowfield, Manchester.
 He attended Trinity Church of England High School in Hulme, Manchester.
 Progressing through Rochdale's academy, Matheson made his first-team debut on 4 September 2018, during their EFL Trophy group-stage tie against Bury at the age of 15 years and 336 days, making him the club's youngest ever debutant.
 As well as this, Matheson was awarded with the man-of-the-match award for his performance in the 2–1 victory.

 On 19 January 2019, Matheson made his English Football League debut in a 1–1 League One draw at home to Fleetwood Town, as a half-time substitute for Matt Done.

 On 25 September 2019, at the age of just 16, he scored the equaliser in a 1–1 draw against Manchester United in the EFL Cup third round at Old Trafford, which Dale eventually lost 5–3 on penalties.
 On 31 October, he signed a three-year professional contract with the club, having turned 17 earlier in the month.

 Matheson scored his first league goal on 11 January 2020, opening a 2–0 home win over Bolton Wanderers.